freshworks-developers/chennai-workshop/apps/getting_started.md

 # Signing up a freshworks developer

 1. If you already have an account with us skip this step
-2. By cliking the link and providing necessary details [Developer Sign up](https://freshworks.dev/signup/)
+2. By clicking the link and providing necessary details [Developer Sign up](https://freshworks.dev/signup/)
 3. Bookmark the developer account link for future reference
 4. Refer detailed instruction from [here](https://community.freshworks.dev/t/how-to-log-in-and-get-started-with-the-freshworks-developer-account/7078)